kubernetes-sigs/blixt/README.md

 data-plane is built using [eBPF][ebpf] and is written in [Rust][rust] using [Aya][aya].

+This project's main purposes are to help facilitate the development of the [Gateway API][gwapi] project and to be a fun and safe place for contributors to contribute and try out newer technologies.

 > **Note**: The word "blixt" means "lightning" in Swedish.

 [osi]:https://en.wikipedia.org/wiki/OSI_model